william-vw/glean/glean-js/README.md

 1. Manually author a GLEAN workflow.
 You can base yourself on the [exemplar workflow](wf/test/cig/example.n3).
 In general, your workflow should use the GLEAN constructs defined in the [glean ontology](https://github.com/william-vw/glean/blob/main/glean-core/src/main/resources/logic/glean.owl).
 You will also need to define [HL7 FHIR ActivityDefinitions](https://www.hl7.org/fhir/activitydefinition.html) with data constraints on allowed user input data - these are also included in the [exemplar](wf/test/cig/input/).

 2. Convert your GLEAN workflow into an executable format.
-For this purpose, use the `genjs` tool (part of [`glean-core`](https://github.com/william-vw/glean/tree/main/glean-core)) compiled into a jar file here.
+For this purpose, use the *genjs* tool that was compiled into a jar file (`genjs.jar`).
 For instance, to convert the exemplar workflow:
 ```
 java -jar genjs.jar -folder [your local path/]glean/glean-js/wf/test -cig example -ns http://example.org/
 ```